Gaba551/aml_workshop_template/README.md

 ## Prerequisites

-For this workshop, all you need is access to an [Azure subscription](https://azure.microsoft.com/en-us/free/), an [Azure Machine Learning Workspace](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-manage-workspace) that you'll create below (and Azure DevOps [https://azure.microsoft.com/en-us/services/devops/]).
+For this workshop, all you need is access to an [Azure subscription](https://azure.microsoft.com/en-us/free/), an [Azure Machine Learning Workspace](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-manage-workspace) that you'll create below (and [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/)).